FAIRFIELD COUNTY SPORTS COMMISSION

-The Fairfield County Sports Commission is a 501c (3) non-profit, educational organization dedicated to promoting youth fitness and an active, healthy lifestyle, as well as personal development through sports.
+The Fairfield County Sports Commission, which celebrated its 15th anniversary in 2019, is a 501c (3) non-profit, educational organization dedicated to promoting youth fitness and an active, healthy lifestyle, as well as personal development through sports.

-The Sports Commission, which is an all-volunteer organization except for the executive director position, is the one-stop resource for the sports communities in the county.
-The focus of the Sports Commission is creating and supporting programs for fitness awareness education, primarily geared toward combating childhood obesity that threatens the 110,000 school age youngsters in the 15 communities the Sports Commission serves.
-Giving time, effort and money back to the county residents is the main role of the Sports Commission.
+The Commission, which is an all-volunteer organization except for the executive director position, is the one-stop resource for the sports communities in the county.
+The focus of the Commission is creating and supporting programs for fitness awareness education in the 16 communities it serves.
+Giving time, effort and money back to its county residents and partners is FCSC’s primary mission and role.

-The Sports Commission’s major initiative is its Chelsea Cohen Fitness Academy (www.chelseacohenfa.com).
-The Academy acts as an umbrella organization to supplement and complement existing fitness programs, as well as provide area youth year-round access to the best available trainers, coaches, dietitians and health and wellness experts.
-The Academy, which is housed at the Carver Center, is designed to be the rallying point to engage all important community stakeholders in children’s health, nutrition and in the fight to combat childhood obesity.
-Also to take that information and extend its reach throughout the entire area via the Sports Commission’s website (www.fairfieldcountysports.com).
+The Sports Commission’s major initiative is its Chelsea Cohen Fitness Academy, which acts as an umbrella organization to supplement and complement existing fitness programs, as well as provide area youth year-round access to the best available trainers, coaches, dietitians and health and wellness experts.
+The academy, which is housed at the Carver Center, is designed to be the rallying point to engage all important community stakeholders in children’s health, nutrition and in the fight to combat childhood obesity.
+Also to take that information and extend its reach throughout the entire area via the Sports Commission’s website (fairfieldcountysports.com).

-With approximately 100 people actively involved in the organization, including local representatives in the 15 communities it directly oversees, the Sports Commission board is comprised of a wide range of people from throughout the county.
-Executives from the sports industry, universities, media and business community serve key roles for the Sports Commission.
-Prominent athletes and sports personalities make up the Sports Commission’s advisory board.
+FCSC also has conducted numerous educational panels in conjunction with area organizations on topics including injury prevention, steroid use, sports gambling and the college athletic scholarship process.
+With local representatives in the 16 communities it oversees, they provide the Commission with a direct connection to each town.
+Its board is comprised of a wide range of people from throughout the county.
+Experts from the sports industry, universities, media, as well as health and business communities, serve key roles, while prominent athletes and sports personalities comprise the advisory board.

-Another key component of the Sports Commission is the Fairfield County Sports Hall of Fame, which is located at the UConn-Stamford Campus.
+Another key component of the Commission is the Fairfield County Sports Hall of Fame, which is located at Chelsea Piers Stamford.
 The Hall of Fame, created in 2005, recognizes the county’s long, rich tradition of sports and honors those who established that tradition.
-The Hall of Fame inductions are staged annually at the Sports Commission’s Sports Night awards dinner in October, which acts as a fundraiser.
+The Hall of Fame inductions are staged annually at the Commission’s Sports Night awards dinner in October, which acts as a fundraiser.